Beetle: As pests

 Some species of beetle have evolved immunity to insecticides.
 For example, the Colorado potato beetle, Leptinotarsa decemlineata, is a destructive pest of potato plants.
 Its hosts include other members of the Solanaceae, such as nightshade, tomato, eggplant and capsicum, as well as the potato.
 Different populations have between them developed resistance to all major classes of insecticide.
 The Colorado potato beetle was evaluated as a tool of entomological warfare during World War II, the idea being to use the beetle and its larvae to damage the crops of enemy nations.
 Germany tested its Colorado potato beetle weaponisation program south of Frankfurt, releasing 54,000 beetles.

 The death watch beetle, Xestobium rufovillosum (Ptinidae), is a serious pest of older wooden buildings in Europe.
 It attacks hardwoods such as oak and chestnut, always where some fungal decay has taken or is taking place.
 The actual introduction of the pest into buildings is thought to take place at the time of construction.

 Other pests include the coconut hispine beetle, Brontispa longissima, which feeds on young leaves, seedlings and mature coconut trees, causing serious economic damage in the Philippines.
 The mountain pine beetle is a destructive pest of mature or weakened lodgepole pine, sometimes affecting large areas of Canada.

+The boll weevil, Anthonomus grandis, historically devastated cotton farms throughout the southern United States.